weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 Step 2: Registering the experiment server in a Laboratory server
 ----------------------------------------------------------------

-In the following figure, we have already finished steps 1 and 2, which are the most complex.
+In the following figure, we have already finished step 1, which is the most complex.
 The rest of the steps are independent of the technology used, and they are only focusing on registering the laboratory in the different layers.
-In this subsection, we're in the step 3: registering the server in the Laboratory server.
+In this subsection, we're in the step 2: registering the server in the Laboratory server.

 .. figure:: /_static/weblab_deployment.png